lvgl/lvgl/docs/porting/disp.rst

 - :cpp:enumerator:`LV_COLOR_FORMAT_ARGB4444`: 4 bit for each channel
 - :cpp:enumerator:`LV_COLOR_FORMAT_RGB888`: 8 bit for each color channel with out alpha channel
 - :cpp:enumerator:`LV_COLOR_FORMAT_ARGB8888`: 8 bit for each channel
-- :cpp:enumerator:`LV_COLOR_FORMAT_XRGB8888`: 8 bit for each color channel and 8 bit placholder for the alpha cannel
+- :cpp:enumerator:`LV_COLOR_FORMAT_XRGB8888`: 8 bit for each color channel and 8 bit placeholder for the alpha channel

-If the color fotmat is set to non-native ``draw_ctx->buffer_convert`` function will be called before calling ``flush_cb`` to convert the native color format to the desired, therfore rendering in non-native formats has a negative effect on peroformance.
+If the color format is set to non-native ``draw_ctx->buffer_convert`` function will be called before calling ``flush_cb`` to convert the native color format to the desired, therefore rendering in non-native formats has a negative effect on performance.
 Learn more about ``draw_ctx`` `here </porting/gpu>`__.

 It's very important that draw buffer(s) should be large enough for both the native format and the target color format.
-For example if ``LV_COLOR_DEPTH == 16`` and :cpp:enumerator:`LV_COLOR_FORMAT_XRGB8888` is selected LVGL will choosoe the larger to figure out how many pixel can be rendered at once.
-Therefore with :cpp:enumerator:`LV_DISP_RENDER_MODE_FULL` and the larger pixel size needs to choosen.
+For example if ``LV_COLOR_DEPTH == 16`` and :cpp:enumerator:`LV_COLOR_FORMAT_XRGB8888` is selected LVGL will choose the larger to figure out how many pixel can be rendered at once.
+Therefore with :cpp:enumerator:`LV_DISP_RENDER_MODE_FULL` and the larger pixel size needs to be chosen.

 :cpp:enumerator:`LV_DISP_RENDER_MODE_DIRECT` supports only the :cpp:enumerator:`LV_COLOR_FORMAT_NATIVE` format.